intel-iot-devkit/how-to-code-samples/doorbell/java/README.md

 Want to download a .zip file?
 In your web browser, go to <a href="https://github.com/intel-iot-devkit/how-to-code-samples">https://github.com/intel-iot-devkit/how-to-code-samples</a> and click the **Download ZIP** button at the lower right.
 Once the .zip file is downloaded, uncompress it, and then use the files in the directory for this example.

-## Adding the program to the Intel® IoT Developer Kit version of Eclipse
+## Adding the program to the Intel IoT Developer Kit version of Eclipse

  ** The following screenshots are from the Alarm clock sample, however the technique for adding the program is the same, just with different source files and jars.

-Open Intel® System Studio IoT Edition, it will start by asking for a workspace directory.
+Open Intel System Studio IoT Edition, it will start by asking for a workspace directory.
 Choose one and click OK.

-In Intel® System Studio IoT Edition , select File -> new -> **Intel(R) IoT Java Project**:
+In Intel System Studio IoT Edition , select File -> new -> **Intel(R) IoT Java Project**:

 ![](./../../images/java/new project.png)